 Klaipėda and the Curonian Spit

-Klaipėda and the Curonian Spit Begin your Baltic adventure in the coastal city of Klaipėda, with its half-timbered buildings and many sculptures.
+Begin your Baltic adventure in the coastal city of Klaipėda, with its half-timbered buildings and many sculptures.
 The city is the starting point for visiting the Curonian Spit and Lagoon, a UNESCO World Heritage Site.

 You can reach Nida on weekends by specially commissioned bus from Klaipėda.
 Don’t forget to take a bicycle!

-For even more art take a 1 hour regional train to Marijampole, the “Lithuanian Mecca of street art”.
+For even more art, take a 1 hour regional train to Marijampole, the “Lithuanian Mecca of street art”.
 Its impressive murals make it one of the most Instagrammable towns in Lithuania.

 Vilnius and Trakai

-Trakai is the Lithuanian capital of culture 2020.
+Trakai was the Lithuanian capital of culture in 2020.
 The little town, adored by Lithuanians, has it all –medieval history, delicious food, vast lakes shimmering in the sun and the picture-perfect Trakai Castle.
 Yachts and catamarans grace the waters, letting you fully explore every nook and cranny of this lake region.
 This year brings a slew of cultural events to this gem of a town, so there’s no better time to visit.
 Accommodation options in Trakai run the gamut from country houses to 4-star resorts.

 Travel by train to Trakai from Vilnius in just 33 minutes.

-En-route to Latvia you can visit Visaginas.
+En route to Latvia, you can visit Visaginas.
 The hit HBO series Chernobyl was filmed here at the Ignalina Nuclear Power Plant, located 13km from the train station.
-It is currently being decommissioned so you can tour its innards.
+It is currently being decommissioned, so you can tour its innards.

 Riga – Capital city of Latvia

 Riga has always been a crossroads of nations and cultures.
-The city has always lived in close cooperation with nature, which is still an important part of its residents’ daily lives – the many public parks, forests,squares, lakes and the city canal.
+The city has always lived in close cooperation with nature, which is still an important part of its residents’ daily lives – the many public parks, forests, squares, lakes and the city canal.
 Riga has hills and islands, as well as beaches.
 Nesting birds and even beavers call the city home.
-In addition, considering the relative compactness of the city, many of its sites are within walking distance: special urban pulse points and green relaxation zones, a dynamic city atmosphere and the romance of rural idylls.
+In addition, considering the relative compactness of the city.
+Many of its sites are within walking distance: special urban pulse points and green relaxation zones; a dynamic city atmosphere and the romance of rural idylls.

 Hop on a train from Riga to visit Jūrmala and Ķemeri, to the city’s north.